John Ratliff, Frédéric Louis and Cormac O'Daly1

 4 See, for example, the BIAC contribution to the OECD Roundtable on 'Cross-Border Merger Control: Challenges for Developing and Emerging Countries', February 2011 (OECD report, 2011) at pp. 316–19.

-6 Other notable more recent transactions that required review and remedies in numerous jurisdictions include: GE/Alstom, which the EU and US authorities cleared conditionally on the same day (even though they had different concerns, the EC and Department of Justice (DOJ) adopted aligned remedies – see Commissioner Vestager's speech 'Merger review: Building a global community of practice', 24 September 2015 above) and which was notified to 23 other regulators (Sharis Pozen, GE's Vice President of Global Competition and Antitrust and a former acting assistant attorney general at the DOJ, is reported as stating that GE granted all the relevant authorities waivers to communicate with each other – see 'Ex-DOJ Atty Urges Coordination In Defending Global Mergers', Law 360, 13 April 2016); Merck/AZ Electronic, in which China imposed behavioural remedies after Germany, Japan, Taiwan and the United States had unconditionally cleared the transaction; and the Holcim/Lafarge merger, which involved multiple divestments (including in the United States and Canada; the European Union, Brazil, India and South Africa); see, e.g., the Federal Trade Commission (FTC) and Canadian Competition Bureau (CCB) press releases, highlighting how these agencies cooperated in making sure that the remedies that they required fitted together, given that plants and terminals affected supply in the two countries: www.ftc.gov/news-events/press-releases/2015/05/ftc-requires-cement-manufacturers-holcim-lafarge-divest-assets and www.competitionbureau.gc.ca/eic/site/cb-bc.nsf/eng/03919.html.
+6 Other notable transactions that required review and remedies in numerous jurisdictions include: GE/Alstom, which the EU and US authorities cleared conditionally on the same day (even though they had different concerns, the EC and the US Department of Justice (DOJ) adopted aligned remedies – see Commissioner Vestager's speech 'Merger review: Building a global community of practice', 24 September 2015 (see footnote 3)) and which was notified to 23 other regulators (Sharis Pozen, then GE's Vice President of Global Competition and Antitrust and a former acting assistant attorney general at the DOJ, is reported as stating that GE granted all the relevant authorities waivers to communicate with each other – see 'Ex-DOJ Atty Urges Coordination In Defending Global Mergers', Law 360, 13 April 2016); Merck/AZ Electronic, in which China imposed behavioural remedies after Germany, Japan, Taiwan and the US had unconditionally cleared the transaction; and the Holcim/Lafarge merger, which involved multiple divestments (including in the US and Canada, the EU, Brazil, India and South Africa); see, e.g., the Federal Trade Commission (FTC) and Canadian Competition Bureau press releases, highlighting how these agencies cooperated in making sure that the remedies that they required fitted together, given that plants and terminals affected supply in the two countries: www.ftc.gov/news-events/press-releases/2015/05/ftc-requires-cement-manufacturers-holcim-lafarge-divest-assets and www.competitionbureau.gc.ca/eic/site/cb-bc.nsf/eng/03919.html.
 The case is also notable because the parties appear to have come to the regulators with advanced remedies proposals from the outset.
-In the AB InBev/SABMiller case, interestingly the DOJ required that it be allowed to review future ABI Craft Beer acquisitions even if were not be compulsorily notifiable to the DOJ.
+In the AB InBev/SABMiller case, interestingly the DOJ required that it be allowed to review future ABI Craft Beer acquisitions even if they would not be compulsorily notifiable to the DOJ.
 See www.justice.gov/opa/pr/justice-department-requires-anheuser-busch-inbev-divest-stake-millercoors-and-alter-beer.
 In Bayer/Monsanto, the DOJ press release noted that the DOJ had secured the largest-ever divestiture (see www.justice.gov/opa/pr/justice-department-secures-largest-merger-divestiture-ever-preserve-competition-threatened) and the EC also required extensive structural remedies and a behavioural remedy.
-The Australian Competition and Consumer Commission (ACCC) noted that it would not oppose this transaction 'on the basis of global divestments' (see www.accc.gov.au/media-release/accc-wont-oppose-bayers-proposed-acquisition-of-monsanto) while the Competition Commission of India (CCI) took account of the remedies elsewhere while also requiring behavioural remedies to address issues that were specific to India (see www.cci.gov.in/sites/default/files/whats_newdocument/Press%20Release%20dated%2020.06.2018.pdf).
-In Tronox/Cristal, the EC would have required a divestment to an up-front buyer (see http://europa.eu/rapid/press-release_IP-18-4361_en.htm) but the FTC obtained an injunction to prevent the deal from closing, which was upheld in court (see www.ftc.gov/system/files/documents/cases/docket_9377_tronox_et_al_initial_decision_redacted_public_version_0.pdf).
-In Archer Daniels Midland/GrainCorp, which involved Archer Daniels Midland's planned acquisition of GrainCorp, the Australian Treasury also prevented the deal from closing notwithstanding that the ACCC had cleared the acquisition: see http://resources.news.com.au/files/2013/11/29/1226771/015541-131129-joe-hockey.pdf.
+The Australian Competition and Consumer Commission (ACCC) noted that it would not oppose this transaction 'on the basis of global divestments' (see www.accc.gov.au/media-release/accc-wont-oppose-bayers-proposed-acquisition-of-monsanto) while the Competition Commission of India took account of the remedies elsewhere while also requiring behavioural remedies to address issues that were specific to India (see www.cci.gov.in/sites/default/files/whats_newdocument/Press%20Release%20dated%2020.06.2018.pdf).
+In Tronox/Cristal, the EC would have required a divestment to an upfront buyer (see http://europa.eu/rapid/press-release_IP-18-4361_en.htm) but the FTC obtained an injunction to prevent the deal from closing, which was upheld in court (see www.ftc.gov/system/files/documents/cases/docket_9377_tronox_et_al_initial_decision_redacted_public_version_0.pdf).
+In Archer Daniels Midland/GrainCorp, which involved Archer Daniels Midland's planned acquisition of GrainCorp, the Australian Treasury also prevented the deal from closing notwithstanding that the ACCC had cleared the acquisition: see https://ministers.treasury.gov.au/ministers/joe-hockey-2015/transcripts/media-conference-sydney.
 The EC has published a 'Competition Policy Brief' on the main principles and its recent experience in international enforcement cooperation in mergers: see http://ec.europa.eu/competition/publications/cpb/2016/2016_002_en.pdf.

 7 OECD Report 2011 and Policy Roundtable on Remedies in Cross-Border Merger Cases 2013 (OECD 2013 Roundtable): see www.oecd.org/daf/competition/Remedies_Merger_Cases_2013.pdf.